 Private Land (250-1000 acres)

-We have 550 acres of private beauty and are located at 9000 feet surrounded by vast spruce forests, sprawling aspen groves, sagebrush, lush high meadows and crystalline streams and beaver ponds.
-With plenty of diversity in our landscape, we provide a perfect location for photography tours, weddings, riding, and just in soaking in the natural beauty.
-We are surrounded by National Forest on three sides and bordered by a cliff and waterfall on the fourth.
+We have 500 acres of private beauty and are located at 9,000 feet surrounded by vast spruce and pine forests, sprawling aspen groves, sagebrush, lush high meadows and crystalline streams and beaver ponds.
+With plenty of diversity in our landscape, we provide a perfect location for photography tours, riding, and just in soaking in the natural beauty.
+We are surrounded by National Forest on three sides bordered by a cliff and waterfall on the fourth.

 Public Land (20,000-40,000 acres)